 Former President and First Lady George and Barbara Bush loved to eat lobster served up fresh at Mable’s restaurant in Kennebunkport, Maine.

-Slaves sometimes dined like kings, often eating lobster because it was plentiful and cheap.
+Prisoners sometimes dined like kings, often eating lobster because it was plentiful and cheap.

 Maine lobsters are clawed lobsters, and have large, meaty claws.